Staff Writer Rachael Medina

 Bushy pines meet mountain hemlocks, fir trees, and maples for a dazzling display of fall foliage in the Shasta Cascade.
 The area’s quaking aspens and oaks line Lake Shasta as patches of brilliant reds and oranges stipple in to frame Mount Shasta.
 Watch the beauty of the autumn leaves falling as their reflections shine off the lake, and hike up into the mountains to get the best views in the Shasta-Trinity National Forest.

-Getting there: Hop on the 17 from Santa Cruz, and drive inland until the road meets up with 280 North.
+Getting there: To savor the calming fall colors in the Bay Area, hop on the 17 from Santa Cruz, and drive inland until the road meets up with 280 North.
 You’ll eventually find your way to Highway 1, cross the Golden Gate Bridge, pass by the waterfront town of Sausalito, and wind through the wilderness to Muir Woods National Monument.
 The road trip should take approximately 2.5 hours.

 Hike your way through Muir Woods, admiring the giant redwood trees and lush ferns surrounding you, until you reach Mount Tamalpais State Park.
 Climb the tallest peaks to see breathtaking views of the trees along the coast as they shed their summery green colors and transform into fall’s reds and yellows.